-Zelčín is a small village in the Mělník district on the left bank of Vltava.
+Zelčín is a small village in the Mělník district on the left bank of the Vltava River.

-The first historical mention of Zelčín comes from 1245 in connection with Queen Kunhuta and the knight Lambin.
-In the Middle Ages, fishing was the main duty of Zelčín.
-Since 1960, the territory of Zelčín has belonged to the municipality of Hořín.
+The first historical mention of Zelčín dates back to 1245 in connection with Queen Kunhuta and the knight Lambin.
+In medieval times, fishing was the main duty of Zelčín.
+Since 1960 the cadastral territory of Zelčín belongs to the neighbouring municipality of Hořín.

-Hořín is a village located about 2 km west of Mělník, and it was documented as early as 1319.
+Hořín is a village located about 2 km west of Mělník, which was first historically documented in 1319.
 However, it is certain that it was founded even earlier.

-Orchards range from the lowlands to the foothills.
-The cutivated landscape with fruit orchards occurs mainly in the warm climate, but also significantly affects the slightly warm area.
-It is mostly an area of hills with undulating relief on the edges of valleys, lowlands and basins.
-On the route of the Elbe Trail, fruit growing is mainly represented by the villages of Daminěves, Lužec nad Vltavou and Cítov.
+Orchards stretch from the lowlands to the foothills.
+The cultivated landscape with orchards is predominantly in the warm climate zone, but also extends significantly into the temperate zone.
+Most of the area is upland with undulating relief on the edges of valleys, plains and basins.
+On the route of the Polabská cesta, the orchards are mainly represented by the villages of Daminěves, Lužec nad Vltavou and Cítov.